Leopoldthecoder/doctor-jones/README_EN.md

 [中文文档](./README.md)

-`doctor-jones` is a tool set designed for formatting Chinese texts, especially when mixed with Western texts, based on [w3c/clreq](https://github.com/w3c/clreq) and other best practices.
+`doctor-jones` is a toolbox designed for formatting Chinese texts, especially when mixed with Western texts, based on [w3c/clreq](https://github.com/w3c/clreq) and other best practices.

 Here "formatting" means: